Pinpoint tests of microclimate control (cars from 08.2001)

 Go to R3

-• Is the measured resistance greater than 10 kΩ in both cases?
+• Is the measured resistance greater than 10 kOhm in both cases?

 Yes

-CHECK and, if necessary, REPLACE the trip computer module.
-CHECK the system is working properly.
+CHECK and if necessary REPLACE the trip computer module.
+CHECK that the system is operating correctly.

 No

-FIND and REPAIR short circuit «mass» in the considered electrical circuit between the trip computer module and the EATC module, using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to ground in the circuit in question between the trip computer module and the EATC module using the wiring diagrams.
+CHECK the system for proper operation.

 Link to this page in different formats